After you create observations and build hypotheses around them, the next step is to prioritize each hypothesis.

 - Ease: On a scale of 1 to 5 (1 being the most difficult, and 5 being the easiest), select the complexity of the hypothesis.
 Rate how difficult it’ll be to implement the changes identified for the hypothesis.

 Considerations before you rate your hypothesis

 How confident are you of achieving the uplift?

 Prototyping the user persona you are targeting can help you in determining the potential of a hypothesis.
 With a sound understanding of your audience, you can make an educated assumption on whether the hypothesis will address the users’ apprehensions and doubts and nudge them to convert.

 How valuable is the traffic you are running this test for?

 Your website may be attracting visitors in large numbers, but not all visitors become buyers.
 Not all convert.
-For example, a hypothesis built around the checkout page holds higher importance than the one built around the product features page.
+For example, a hypothesis built around the checkout page holds a higher importance than the one built around the product features page.

 How easy is it to implement this test?